 Step 7.
-Connect Air Lines to Trailer
+Connect air lines to trailer

-- Check glad hand seals and connect tractor emergency air line to trailer emergency glad hand. - Check glad hand seals and connect tractor service air line to trailer service glad hand. - Make sure air lines are safely supported where they won't be crushed or caught while tractor is backing under the trailer.
+- Check the glad hand seals and connect the tractor emergency air line to the trailer emergency glad hand. - Check the glad hand seals and connect the tractor service air line to the trailer service glad hand. - Make sure the air lines are safely supported where they won't be crushed or caught while the tractor is backing under the trailer.

 Step 8.
-Supply Air to Trailer
+Supply air to trailer

-- From cab, push in "air supply" knob or move tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - Wait until the air pressure is normal. - Check brake system for crossed air lines. - Shut engine off so you can hear the brakes. - Apply and release trailer brakes and listen for sound of trailer brakes being applied and released.
-You should hear the brakes move when applied and air escape when the brakes are released. - Check air brake system pressure gauge for signs of major air loss. - When you are sure trailer brakes are working, start engine. - Make sure air pressure is up to normal.
+- From the cab, push in the "air supply" knob or move the tractor protection valve control from the "emergency" to the "normal" position to supply air to the trailer brake system. - Wait until the air pressure is normal. - Check the brake system for crossed air lines. - Shut the engine off so you can hear the brakes. - Apply and release the trailer brakes and listen for the sound of the trailer brakes being applied and released.
+You should hear the brakes move when applied and the air escape when the brakes are released. - Check the air brake system pressure gauge for signs of major air loss. - When you are sure the trailer brakes are working, start the engine. - Make sure the air pressure is up to normal.

 Step 9.
-Lock Trailer Brakes
+Lock trailer brakes

-Pull out the "air supply" knob or move the tractor protection valve control from "normal" to "emergency."
+• Pull out the "air supply" knob or move the tractor protection valve control from "normal" to "emergency."

 Step 10.
-Back Under Trailer
+Back under trailer

-- Use lowest reverse gear. - Back tractor slowly under trailer to avoid hitting the kingpin too hard. - Stop when the kingpin is locked into the fifth wheel.
+- Use the lowest reverse gear. - Back the tractor slowly under the trailer to avoid hitting the kingpin too hard. - Stop when the kingpin is locked into the fifth wheel.

 Step 11.
-Check Connection for Security
+Check connection for security

-- Raise trailer landing gear slightly off ground. - Pull tractor gently forward while the trailer brakes are still locked to check that the trailer is locked onto the tractor.
+- Raise the trailer landing gear slightly off the ground. - Pull the tractor gently forward while the trailer brakes are still locked to check that the trailer is locked onto the tractor.

 Step 12.
-Secure Vehicle
+Secure vehicle

-- Put transmission in neutral.
+- Put the transmission in neutral.

-- Put parking brakes on.
+- Put the parking brakes on.

-- Shut off engine and take key with you so someone else won't move truck while you are under it.
+- Shut off the engine and take the key with you so someone else won't move the truck while you are under it.

 Step 13.
-Inspect Coupling
+Inspect coupling

-- Use a flashlight, if necessary. - Make sure there is no space between upper and lower fifth wheel.
-If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily). - Go under trailer and look into the back of the fifth wheel.
+- Use a flashlight, if necessary. - Make sure there is no space between the upper and lower fifth wheel.
+If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and the trailer would come loose very easily). - Go under trailer and look into the back of the fifth wheel.
 Make sure the fifth wheel jaws have closed around the shank of the kingpin. - Check that the locking lever is in the "lock" position. - Check that the safety latch is in position over locking lever.
 (On some fifth wheels the catch must be put in place by hand.) - If the coupling isn't right, don't drive the coupled unit; get it fixed.

 Step 14.
-Connect the Electrical Cord and Check Air Lines
+Connect the electrical cord and check air lines

-- Plug the electrical cord into the trailer and fasten the safety catch. - Check both air lines and electrical line for signs of damage. - Make sure air and electrical lines will not hit any moving parts of vehicle.
+- Plug the electrical cord into the trailer and fasten the safety catch. - Check both the air lines and the electrical line for signs of damage. - Make sure the air and electrical lines will not hit any moving parts of vehicle.

 Step 15.
-Raise Front Trailer Supports (Landing Gear)
+Raise front trailer supports (Landing gear)